edgelesssys/constellation/internal/kms/README.md

 ### Google KMS

-Providing credentials to your application for Google's Cloud KMS h
+Providing credentials to your application for Google's Cloud KMS happens through the usage of service accounts.
+A credentials file for the service account is used to authorize the client.

 Note that the service account used for authentication requires the following permissions: